nihgwu/stickyard/README.md

 * `registerContainer(ref)`, pass to the container's `ref` prop.
 * `registerSticky(ref)`, pass to the `ref` prop of whatever node within the container if you want to make it sticky.
+* `updateState()`, update the sticky state manually, this useful if your content is resizable.
 * `getStickyOffsets()`, return the sticky elements' offsets.
 * `scrollToIndex(index)`, scroll to the specific sticky element by index.
 * `scrollTo(offset)`, scroll to the specific offset.